 GENERAL INDICATOR INFORMATION RESPONSE Indicator title: Identifies the title of the strategic-oriented goal, objective or programme performance indicator.
-Number of self-initiated opinion pieces produced (excluding weekends, public holidays and holiday periods).
-Short definition: Provides a brief explanation of what the indicator is, with enough detail to give a general understanding of the indicator.
-Opinion pieces convey government's view on topical issues in the media environment that affect it and the country Assumptions: Factors that are accepted as true and certain to happen without proof All self-initiated opinion pieces will be published
+Number of biannual monitoring and evaluation G-CET reports on communication in government produced Short definition: Provides a brief explanation of what the indicator is, with enough detail to give a general understanding of the indicator.
+Reports to be presented at MANCO/EXCO meetings on communication in government Assumptions: Factors that are accepted as true and certain to happen without proof All information to complete the reports will be available from government departments

-Disaggregation of beneficiaries (where applicable) Target for women Target for youth Target for PWDs N/A Desired performance: Identifies whether actual performance that is higher or lower than targeted performance is desirable 168 self-initiated opinion pieces produced CALCULATION AND REPORTING Method of calculation: Describes clearly and specifically how the indicator is calculated Number of self-initiated opinion pieces Source/collection of data: Describes where the information comes from and how it is collected Background, supporting and briefing documents, including complementary desktop research, inform opinion pieces.
-Calculation type: Identifies whether the reported performance is cumulative or non-cumulative Cumulative Reporting cycle/schedule: Identifies if an indicator is reported quarterly, annually or at longer time intervals Quarterly DATA COLLECTION Which branch or directorate/unit is responsible for providing the template which requests the information?
-Directorate: CRC Who is responsible for collecting the data?
-D: CRC Who is responsible for checking and verifying the data captured?
-CD: Policy and Research Means of verification (evidence) Spreadsheet of self-initiated opinion pieces.
-Actual self-initiated opinion pieces produced.
-Proof of self-initiated sent for publishing.
-Data limitations: Identifies any limitation with the indicator data, including factors that might be beyond the department's control Insufficient information to draft opinion pieces INDICATOR RESPONSIBILITY Indicator owner: Identifies who is responsible for managing and reporting the indicator CD: Policy and Research
+Disaggregation of beneficiaries (where applicable) Target for women Target for youth Target for PWDs Desired performance: N/A Two biannual G-CET reports on communication in government to be produced and presented at MANCO/ Identifies whether actual performance that is higher or lower than targeted performance is desirable EXCO meetings CALCULATION AND REPORTING Method of calculation: Describes clearly and specifically how the indicator is calculated Simple count of four reports produced and presented at MANCO/EXCO meetings Source/collection of data: Describes where the information comes from and how it is collected Information comes from various communication units in government Calculation type: Identifies whether the reported performance is cumulative or non-cumulative Cumulative Reporting cycle/schedule: Identifies if an indicator is reported quarterly, annually or at longer time intervals Quarterly DATA COLLECTION Which branch or directorate/unit is responsible for providing the template which requests the information?
+Directorate: Government Communication Monitoring and Evaluation (GCME) Who is responsible for collecting the data?
+D: GCME Who is responsible for checking and verifying the data captured?
+CD: Policy and Research Means of verification (evidence) Two biannual G-CET reports produced and presented at MANCO/EXCO meetings Data limitations: Identifies any limitation with the indicator data, including factors that might be beyond the department's control Late submissions from departments and non-reporting of project information INDICATOR RESPONSIBILITY

+Indicator owner: CD: Policy and Research

+Identifies who is responsible for managing and reporting

+the indicator